haohancom/gcov/README.md

 # gcov
-TODO: add gcov in it
+TODO: add gcov in it and complete makefile